bunny8205/mariadb-auto-optimizer/README.md

 ---

-### 💡 AI-powered SQL Performance Enhancer with Adaptive Learning for MariaDB
+### 💡 Smart SQL Performance Enhancer with Adaptive Learning for MariaDB

 **MariaDB Auto-Optimizer** is an intelligent query optimization assistant that automatically analyzes SQL queries, detects performance bottlenecks, and recommends improvements using machine learning and adaptive strategies — delivering **40–80% performance gains** for real-world datasets.